Friday, April 28, 2006

 First Stacey at Just Braise in New York sent me an email asking what kind of low-light edibles she could grow in containers.
 This was my response:

-Lettuce!
-A mesclun type mix would be wonderful--that way you get several varieties of lettuce seeds in one packet.
-You can start harvesting after only a few weeks--just snip what you need and leave the plants to continue growing and putting on new leaves.
-This also prolongs your harvest.
 If you have sown the seeds very thickly (which is what I do because it virtually eliminates weeds), you can start thinning out your plot as soon as the plants are big enough to at least give you a leaf or two to nibble on.
-After several weeks, I am still at the thinning stage with my lettuce plot--I reach in, pluck out a few of the crowded plants from several different spots, and I swear by the next day the remaining plants have already filled in the empty spaces.
+After several weeks, I am still at the thinning stage with my lettuce plot—I reach in, pluck out a few of the crowded plants from several different spots, and I swear by the next day the remaining plants have already filled in the empty spaces.

-Baker Creek Heirloom Seeds, from whom I have been buying seeds for many years, sells several different "Chef's Choice Salad Blends," including a European Mesclun Salad ("a favorite with market growers"), a Red Wing Lettuce Mix ("contains a wide range of the best brilliant red and red splashed specialty types"), and even A Siamese Dragon Stir-Fry Mix ("All the best Asians greens for stir-frying and steaming.
-Also pick the greens in the 'baby stage' for a tangy salad mix.")
+Baker Creek Heirloom Seeds, a family owned Missouri company from whom I've been buying seeds for years, sells several different Chef's Choice Salad Blends, including a European Mesclun Salad (a favorite with market growers), a Red Wing Lettuce Mix (contains a wide range of the best brilliant red and red splashed specialty types), and even A Siamese Dragon Stir-Fry Mix (All the best Asians greens for stir-frying and steaming.
+Also pick the greens in the 'baby stage' for a tangy salad mix.)

-Close-Up Of Rocky Top Lettuce Mix On April 4th
+Close-Up of Rocky Top Lettuce Mix on April 4th

-Close-Up Of Rocky Top Lettuce Mix On April 25th
+Close-Up of Rocky Top Lettuce Mix on April 25th

-My favorite is the Rocky Top Lettuce Salad which is full of "brightly colored and unique lettuces, including some non-listed rare varieties."
+My favorite is the Rocky Top Lettuce Salad which is full of 'brightly colored and unique lettuces, including some non-listed rare varieties.'
 All packets contain 1,200+ seeds and are just $2.00 to $2.50 each.
 Click here to see photos of this lettuce bed from April 12th.
 And click here for my favorite way to enjoy freshly picked lettuce.

-I also explained to her that arugula (also sometimes called rocket) is easy to grow from seed and ready to harvest in less than a month (as evidenced above).
-This peppery green adds a unique bite to all kinds of salads and is delicious tucked into sandwiches as well.
 I have such an amazing arugula crop this year, I'm going to think outside of the salad bowl and try making some arugula pesto by blending together arugula, fresh parsley (to tame it down a little), lots of fresh garlic chopped with salt (it brings out the flavor of the garlic), and some very nice extra-virgin olive oil.
-Tossed with some homemade pasta, then sprinkled with plenty of coarsely grated pecorino romano or parmesan cheese, and served with a garden salad, I think this would make a delightful spring supper.
-In fact, I may just make it tonight.

 You can start picking baby arugula leaves when they are still very small.